+35725368683

 The parties have three years from the date of the divorce to claim property regulation.
 Counterclaims are allowed.
 For time limits, the counterclaim is considered to have the same date as the claim.

-The claim is not inherited by the applicant’s heirs if the applicant dies unless it has been recognised by contract or filed as an action before the court.
+The applicant’s heirs do not inherit the claim if the applicant dies unless it has been recognised by contract or filed as an action before the court.

 No order for property or reduction of the proportion in some cases

-Sometimes, the applicant will fail to get a proportion of the property, or their claim will be reduced.
+Sometimes, the applicant may fail to obtain a proportion of the property, or their claim may be reduced.
 This results from some severe forms of misbehaviour on the part of the applicant, that is, if the applicant has:

 • Been convicted of the murder or manslaughter of the respondent or any of the respondent’s children.